jhs1873/vscode-ternjs/ternjs/README.md

 ## Features

-VSCode's builtin javascript supporting such as auto-completion goto-definition work fine in most cases, but in some other cases the results of ternjs are better.So this extension brings ternjs into VSCode.
+VSCode's builtin javascript supporting such as auto-completion goto-definition work fine in most cases, but in some other cases the results of ternjs are better.
+So this extension brings ternjs into VSCode.

 ## Extension Settings